 I recently returned to private law practice after spending two and a half years working for a Chicago alderman as her Director of Zoning and Urban Development.
 This position exposed me first hand to a wide variety of interesting zoning issues.
-One of the many things I learned is that Chicago is a unique city where aldermanic prerogative on zoning matters is a practical reality that homeowners, developers, architects, attorneys and other service providers must navigate when attempting zoning relief within the City limits.
+One of the many things I learned is that Chicago is a unique city where aldermanic prerogative on zoning matters is a practical reality that homeowners, developers, architects, attorneys, and other service providers must navigate when attempting zoning relief within the City limits.
 Because I feel that the Chicago Zoning Ordinance is a well written and very readable document, I will not spend too much time discussing the various technical issues here.
 My intent is to give you a sense of what a prospective property owner might consider should the time come where zoning relief is required.

 If you have a project in mind, your first priority in figuring out whether your project is permitted is to know exactly how your property is zoned.
 Properties are zoned in a number of ways.
-For example, they can be residential (RS1 to RM-6.5), business (B1 to B3), commercial (C1 to C3), or even their owned special zoning classification called a Planned Development (PD).
+For example, they can be residential (RS1 to RM-6.5), business (B1 to B3), commercial (C1 to C3), or even their own special zoning classification called Planned Development (PD).
 The last part of this article is a list of important websites that you and your zoning team should consult when initially determining whether you will need to seek zoning relief in any way, including a link to the City’s zoning map where you can look up a property’s zoning designation by address, PIN, or even intersection.
 You should generally know what kind of district you are in if you are looking or own the site, but you might not know how specific your permitted uses and building standards are in reality.
 For example, you might know that you are in a residential zone, but you might be surprised to find that your property is zoned RS-2 or RM-4.5, which means the size of your proposed project could be significantly impacted.
 You might have a truly unique business idea, but are you in a B1, B2, B3 or even commercial district, like C1, C2 or C3?
-That designation may be a deal breaker for a particular use at your proposed site.
+That designation may be a deal-breaker for a particular use at your proposed site.
 Knowing your property’s zoning designation will give you your first point of reference in understanding what your project may be facing.
-Once you know your property’s zoning designation you and your zoning team should consult the City’s Zoning Ordinance, which link is also pasted below.
+Once you know your property’s zoning designation you and your zoning team should consult the City’s Zoning Ordinance, which link is also posted below.
 The Zoning Ordinance will set forth the permitted uses and standards for building development in your zoning district.
-You will find important information in the Ordinance as to the way in which you may use a property, how many square feet you may have on your site, the height of your proposed project, and the location on which you may construct the building.
+You will find important information in the Ordinance as to the way in which you may use property, how many square feet you may have on your site, the height of your proposed project, and the location on which you may construct the building.
 Zoning guides your development plans, but knowing what is permitted under Ordinance is only half the battle.

 If your project requires some form of relief from the Zoning Ordinance’s restrictions, whether that be in the form a variation or administrative adjustment, then it is just as important to know what you must do beyond filing an application to be heard before the Chicago Zoning Board of Appeal or submitting an administrative adjustment package to the City’s Zoning Administrator.
 While the criteria for zoning decisions are guided by the Ordinance, the reality remains that in today’s Chicago political landscape, zoning can be as much about getting buy-in from the community and local alderman as it is about complying with the step by step process under the Municipal Code.
-Zoning relief is never a guaranty, but I believe a developer or home owner gives themselves the best chance if they involve the community up front.
+Zoning relief is never a guaranty, but I believe a developer or homeowner gives themselves the best chance if they involve the community upfront.
 Transparency in the process is important.
 For example, if you intend to build a home in the 43rd Ward of Chicago, which is mostly comprised of Lincoln Park, then you can count on a multi-step process.
 Your project may seem relatively innocuous, but you will undoubtedly need support from three very important stakeholders:

 - The local Alderman;